R3GENESI5/cooling-service-of-living-systems/README.md

 ## Funding

 Papers P5, P6, P7, and P8 are supported by **Stichting Climate Cleanup** (Netherlands).
-Papers P1–P4 and P9–P12 are self-funded.
 The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscripts.

 ## Affiliation